jotonedev/jekyll-theme-tallneck/README.md

 - `privacy.md`, which will be the Privacy Policy page and set the permalink to `/privacy`
 - `terms.md`, which will be the Terms of Service page and set the permalink to `/terms`
 - `feed.md`, which will be Posts page and set the permalink to `/feed`.
-- `projects.md`, which will be the Projects page and set the permalink to `/projects`

 Also create the file `404.html` with the following content: